serrojjim/dp2-june-16/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is the Acme-Planner project of the june#16 development team.
+This is the Acme Work-Plans project of the september#13 development team.

 Link GitHub repository: https://github.com/serrojjim/dp2-june-16 Link GitHub release:https://github.com/serrojjim/dp2-june-16/releases/tag/1.1.3